 The coefficient of domestic debt is negative and statistically insignificant.
 This implies that domestic debt has a negative effect on GDP.
 This shows that there is too much borrowing internally in Kenya.
-Hefty domestic borrowings increase pressure on interest rate and so on investments (Ongeri B.O, 2021).
-Thus, making bank lending rates to shot up.
-In effect, the cost of borrowing escalates hence lowering private sector investment and, in the end, slowing economic growth (Ongeri B.O, 2021).
-These results are in line with crowding out effect theory that indicate when a country result to massive borrowing internally, then this leaves little resources for private sector borrowing hence causing liquidity constraint in the country hence leading to crowding out effect on private sector investment.
-The results agree with a number of works carried out by various researchers in different countries facing different economic situations.
-To begin with, a research work by Sheikh, Faridi and Tariq (2010) and Rabia and Kamran (2012) in Pakistan yielded similar results with current study that borrowing internally exert negative impact on economy.
-Adofu and Abula (2010) and Umaru, Hamidu and1Musa (2013) research, on the other hand, found insignificant negative effect of domestic debt on Nigerian economy.
+Hefty domestic borrowings increase pressure on the interest rate and so on investments (Ongeri, 2021).
+Thus, making bank lending rates shot up.
+In effect, the cost of borrowing escalates hence lowering private sector investment and, in the end, slowing economic growth (Ongeri, 2021).
+These results are in line with the crowding out effect theory that indicates when a country results in massive borrowing internally, then this leaves little resources for private sector borrowing hence causing liquidity constraint in the country leading to the crowding out effect on private sector investment.
+The results agree with several works carried out by various researchers in different countries facing different economic situations.
+To begin with, research work by Sheikh, Faridi, and Tariq (2010) and Rabia and Kamran (2012) in Pakistan yielded similar results to the current study that borrowing internally exerts a negative impact on the economy.
+Adofu and Abula (2010) and Umaru, Hamidu, and Musa (2013) research, on the other hand, found an insignificant negative effect of domestic debt on the Nigerian economy.
 Wanjuki (2016) findings in Kenya indicate that domestic debt negatively affects its economy.
-In same breadth, these results are opposite to findings of Maana et al. (2008), Mutuku (2013), and Gicheru and Nasieku (2016) in Kenya who indicated that internal borrowings positively influence economic growth.
-Also, these results refute Abbas, and Christensen (2010) whose findings indicate positive effect of internal borrowings in SSA and other emerging economies.
+In the same breadth, these results are opposite to the findings of Maana et al. (2008), Mutuku (2013), and Gicheru and Nasieku (2016) in Kenya who indicated that internal borrowings positively influence economic growth.
+Also, these results refute Abbas and Christensen (2010) whose findings indicate a positive effect of internal borrowings in SSA and other emerging economies.